Lsfr271/FPM/README.md

 ## DESCRIPTION
 This API allows you to check file permissions.
 There can be 3 levels, USER, ADMIN, and OWNER.
 User has low-control, Admin has moderate control, and Owner has full control.
 There can only be 1 owner.

+## EXAMPLES
+- if you would like to see examples please visit `documentation/main.cpp` or `documentation/main2.cpp` in this repository.

 # HOW TO INSTALL (GCC/G++ && CMAKE)

 ## MANDATORY NOTES YOU NEED TO READ